awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

 # Tutorial: Configure a Cluster\-Dedicated KDC<a name="emr-kerberos-cluster-kdc"></a>

-This topic guides you through creating a cluster with a cluster\-dedicated KDC, manually adding Linux user accounts to all cluster nodes, adding Kerberos principals to the KDC on the master node, and ensuring that client computers have a Kerberos client installed\.
+This topic guides you through creating a cluster with a cluster\-dedicated *key distribution center \(KDC\)*, manually adding Linux user accounts to all cluster nodes, adding Kerberos principals to the KDC on the master node, and ensuring that client computers have a Kerberos client installed\.

+For more information on Amazon EMR support for Kerberos and KDC, as well as links to MIT Kerberos Documentation, see [Use Kerberos Authentication](emr-kerberos.md)\.

 ## Step 1: Create the Kerberized Cluster<a name="emr-kerberos-clusterdedicated-cluster"></a>